-There are several ways to accomplish this.
-Putting the lobster in the freezer an hour before cooking will do the trick.
-Quicker yet is to plunge the tip of a sharp knife straight down right behind the lobster's eyes.
+There are a few ways to kill a lobster before putting in the pot.
+First is freezing—placing the lobster in the freezer an hour before cooking will do the trick.
+Another option, and a quicker one, is to plunge the tip of a sharp knife straight down right behind the lobster's eyes.

 - Lobster Cooking Tips